darshcloud/CMPE283-assignment-3/README.md

 ### Professor's Name: Michael Larkin <br/>
 ### Submitted By: Darshini Venkatesha Murthy Nag <br/>
 ### Student ID: 016668951 <br/>
-### Linux kernel Source code Working tree: <br/> Please refer https://github.com/darshcloud/linux.git for the complete working tree
+### Linux kernel Source code Working tree: <br/> Please refer https://github.com/darshcloud/linux.git for the complete working tree which i forked from the master linux kernel repo to complete the assignment

 ## Steps used to complete the assignment
 The environment setup (steps to build kernel and inner VM setup) is same as done in assignment 2
 ### Steps to build kernel:
-* Fork the linux kernel source repository https://github.com/torvalds/linux.git and clone it
+* Fork the linux kernel source code repository https://github.com/torvalds/linux.git and clone it
 * Install the dependencies using the below command <br/>
 `sudo apt-get install fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison`
 * Copy the existing configuration using the command<br/>